How to Prevent Macular Degeneration: 7 Steps for Healthier Vision

-Most Common Cause of Blindness
+Most Common Causes of Macular Degeneration

-The macula is the portion of the retina we use when driving, reading, watching television, recognizing faces, and other detailed work.
-Macular degeneration makes doing these normal everyday activities impossible.
+The macula is the portion of the retina we use when driving, reading, watching television, recognizing faces, and doing other detailed work.
+So, when the macula begins to fail, these tasks obviously become more and more difficult.
+No one is sure exactly what causes macular degeneration, but some risk factors have been defined:

 - Smoking